 I have been very fortunate to be able to work steadily as the web and the internet changed the way we do…well, just about everything.
-While I don’t feel that every change endured was a necessarily good one, there has been a steady move toward a different way of life.
-It rides on the undercurrent of constant change that has been soft-boiling in the modern world, especially strong since transistors replaced tubes to power all our machines.
+While I don’t feel that every change endured was necessarily a good one, there has surely been a steady move toward a different way of life.
+It rides on the undercurrent of constant change that has been soft-boiling in the modern world, growing especially strong since transistors replaced tubes to power all our machines.

 The main market shifts in which I have been both witness and participant, are based in large part by the rise of the personal computer and then the convenience of cellphones.
 Both things changed the world and the way we operate within it – and it has been a fun, and always interesting ride when seen from the inside.